-Juliet has experience of construction disputes, including those arising from issues of design, delay and breach of regulations, and experience of a variety of standard form contracts including NEC, ACE and CPA.
+Juliet has experience of construction disputes, including those arising from issues of design, delay and breach of regulations, and has experience of a variety of standard form contracts.
 She welcomes instructions on behalf of and against construction professionals.

 She was recently instructed as sole counsel in a claim valued at £1.25 million against a leading structural and civil engineering consultancy and a construction firm.
 The claim concerning a London property which sustained significant structural damage during basement construction works.

-Juliet is currently instructed in several actions against construction firms in relation to large scale works to residential properties, and in relation to inappropriate installation of cavity wall insulation.
+Juliet is frequently instructed in actions against construction firms in relation to large scale works to residential properties, and in relation to inappropriate installation of cavity wall insulation.

 As a pupil, Juliet assisted Crispin Winser in a claim concerning the Party Wall etc. Act 1996 relating to a long-running basement construction dispute, which was complicated by allegations of fraud and collusion with the third surveyor.

-Juliet is a member of the SCL and TECBAR, and has marshalled with Mr Justice Waksman at the TCC.
+Juliet is one of the co-authors of Emden’s Construction Law and is a member of TECBAR.
+She has marshalled with Mr Justice Waksman at the TCC.